pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/webhooks.md

 1. Navigate to **Settings** > **Webhooks**.
 2. Select **Create webhook**.
-3. Select between a slack-formatted or generic JSON webhooks.
-4. If you selected `Slack`, you will be prompted to provide a Slack webhook URL and a display name.
+3. Under Destination, choose **Webhook**, **Slack**, **Microsoft Teams**."
-5. If you selected `Webhook`, provide a display name, payload URL, and optionally a secret.
+    1. For generic JSON webhooks, provide a display name, payload URL, and optionally a secret.
+    2. For Slack webhooks, provide a Slack webhook URL and a display name.
+    3. For Microsoft Teams webhooks, provide a Microsoft Teams webhook URL and a display name.
-6. Choose between receiving all events or only receiving specific events using the filters menu.
+4. Choose between receiving all events or only receiving specific events using the filters menu.

 #### Create a Stack Webhook

 1. Navigate to the stack.
-2. Then navigate to **Settings** > **Webhooks**
+2. Navigate to **Settings** > **Webhooks**
 3. Select **Create webhook**.
-4. Select between a slack-formatted, Deployment, or generic JSON webhooks.
+4. Under Destination, choose **Webhook**, **Slack**, **Microsoft Teams**, or **Deployment**."
+   1. For generic JSON webhooks, provide a display name, payload URL, and optionally a secret.
-5. If you selected `Slack`, you will be prompted to provide a Slack webhook URL and a display name.
+   2. For Slack webhooks, provide a Slack webhook URL and a display name.
+   3. For Microsoft Teams webhooks, provide a Microsoft Teams webhook URL and a display name.
-6. If you selected `Deployment`, you will need to specify the Stack to deploy in the format `project/stack`.
+   4. For Deployment webhooks, provide the stack to deploy in the format `project/stack`.
-7. If you selected `Webhook`, provide a display name, payload URL, and optionally a secret.
-8. Choose between receiving all events or only receiving specific events using the filters menu.
+5. Choose between receiving all events or only specific events using the filters menu.

 ![Stack webhooks form](../ui-webhooks.png)